spamegg1/abstract-thinking/abstract.md

 - *integrable curves* over *measurable sets*: Lebesgue integral,
 - multi-variable version of this,
 - the $p$-adic numbers instead of $\mathbb{R}$,
 - an integral over a *locally compact topological group* with a *left-invariant Haar measure*:
   - abstract harmonic analysis!

-## Work in progress!
+## Work in progress

 [Back to Elements](README.md#abstraction)